Snap-on (SNA)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

-Although Snap-on hasn’t been the highest-quality company lately because of its poor top-line performance, it found a few growth initiatives in the past that worked out wonderfully.
-Its five-year average ROIC was 24.8%, splendid for an industrials business.
+Although Snap-on hasn’t been the highest-quality company lately, it found a few growth initiatives in the past that worked out wonderfully.
+Its five-year average ROIC was 24.6%, splendid for an industrials business.

 Snap-on Trailing 12-Month Return On Invested Capital

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, Snap-on’s ROIC averaged 3.5 percentage point decreases over the last few years.
+Unfortunately, Snap-on’s ROIC has decreased over the last few years.
 We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.

 11. Balance Sheet Assessment